hazelcast/hazelcast-reference-manual/src/MicrosoftAzureDeployment.md

 6. After you complete the above two steps, verify your information in the third step, which is the **Summary** step.
 7. Click on the "Purchase" button to start deploying your cluster.

-As soon as the deployment starts, Microsoft Azure Linuz Agent (waagent) first creates the required environment variables, calls the scripts to install Hazelcast Open Source and to modify the configuration and starts a service called **hazelcast-server** on each of your virtual machines.
+As soon as the deployment starts, Microsoft Azure Linux Agent (waagent) first creates the required environment variables, calls the scripts to install Hazelcast Open Source and to modify the configuration and starts a service called **hazelcast-server** on each of your virtual machines.